-At its core, RCS — or more specifically, Chat, which is the Google-developed RCS Universal Profile built for interoperability between wireless networks — is merely another internet-based messaging system not unlike iMessage, Facebook Messenger or WhatsApp.
-The difference is that RCS Chat will eventually replace SMS and MMS, operating completely within your phone's standard texting app, while still granting luxuries like read receipts and live typing indicators.
+At its core, RCS — or more specifically, Chat, which is the Google-developed RCS Universal Profile built for interoperability between wireless networks — is merely another Internet-based messaging system.
+In that sense, it’s not unlike Apple iMessage, Facebook Messenger or WhatsApp.
+The difference is that RCS Chat is designed to replace SMS and MMS, operating completely within your phone's standard texting app, while still granting luxuries like read receipts and live typing indicators.

 What about iPhones?

 If Apple does ultimately support RCS, it will likely take the place of SMS within the iPhone's Messages app.
 At the very least, that means you won't have to wait quite as long sending and receiving messages with "green bubble" friends, and you'll be able to enjoy full resolution media as well.
-However, RCS will not employ end-to-end encryption as iMessage and many other internet-based communication platforms do.
+However, as Apple has been quick to note, RCS will not employ end-to-end encryption as iMessage and many other internet-based communication platforms do.